 I avoid the Castro during pride, as the neighborhood turns into such a party it is hard to walk down the street.
 But on a week day or in the afternoon it can be a fun place to take friends and family when they are in town.
 Near by attractions include Buena Vista Park which is a great hike and view of the city once you get to the top.

 As a San Francisco native I actually like China Town, but in limited quantities.
 If you are in Union Square and want to go to North Beach for coffee, then China Town is a good way to get there.
 The street is Grant Avenue which has the landmark entrance on Bush Street.

-The entrance is also near Café de la Presse which is a good place for Mimosas and brunch.
-If you are walking down Grant Ave and notice that all the stores are selling the same stuff and everyone is from middle America and has a fanny pack, congratulations, you have seen China Town.
+The entrance is also near Café de la Presse (Mimosas and brunch.)
+If you are walking down Grant Ave and notice that all the stores are selling the same stuff and everyone is from middle America and has a fanny pack, congratulations, you have “seen” China Town.

 Form here you have a couple options.
 Book it up the hill one block to Stockton street and see the real China Town, which I highly recommend, or jump in a Lift, Cab, or Uber and see what has become the “new new” China Town, which is Richmond District.

 To be fair, the Richmond District is a melting pot of all ethnicities, but has become a popular destination for Asian immigrants.
 There are many reasons to go the Richmond, the best might be the food.
 So in short, see China Town, see Stockton street, and go to the Richmond for authentic Asian cuisine.

 The Ferry building is one of San Francisco’s treasures, and one of the places I suggest all visitors stop by.
 As someone who grew up in Seattle, it has the same charm as the Pike Place Market.
 Shops, wine, books stores, (well book store) as the ferry building is not that big.